doublethreedigital/yumyum/README.md

 From a security perspective, only the latest version will receive a security release if a vulnerability is found.

-If you discover a security vulnerability within :addonName, please report it [via email](mailto:duncan@doublethree.digital) straight away.
+If you discover a security vulnerability within YumYum, please report it [via email](mailto:duncan@doublethree.digital) straight away.
 Please don't report security issues in the issue tracker.

 ## Resources